b-qt/b-qt/README.md

 ### Hello there 👋

 I'm Brenda.
-I'm a Data Scientist and MSc student somewhere in Spain 🇪🇦.
+I'm a Data Scientist and Web Developer somewhere 🇪🇦.
 I'm interested in **Data Art** , **Visualization** and **Analysis** because everything therein depends on _perspective_ and it's fun to see how many different perspectives do exist.

-While you are here, take a look at my [📕_work_](https://portfolio-qb.vercel.app/)
+While you are here, take a look at my [👩‍💻work](https://portfolio-qb.vercel.app/) or [🎨work](https://qb-3d.netlify.app)

-Outside of Data Science, I enjoy:
+Outside of my Data Science and Developement projects, I enjoy:
   - Walks 🥾 📸
   - Novels 📖 and Movies 🎞️
   - Drawing 🖋️
   - Novelties 🎊
+  - Diving and Surfing 🌊

 I have a BSc in Information Communication Technology from the ICT University.
 After my BSc, I did a 3 months internship in the Banking and Finance sector and got interested in Big Data thinking it would be a fine cross between _design_ and _tech_.